GHOST-Aram/homenest-api/docs/properties/[id]/put.md

 ## PUT `/properties/:id`

 This endpoint allows you to update the information of an exisiting property.
+A user can only update the documents they created and not those created by other users.

 ### Authorization
 Only authenticated users can access this endpoint.
 Visit the [authentication documentation](../authentication/auth.md) to get authentication guidelines.